nditech/demgames/README.md

     Example: config = { baseUrl: 'http://<inet address>:9000' };

-  To check you inet address open your terminal and run ifconfig and check for inet address.

-  Example: inet addr:192.168.1.22

-    inet addr:192.168.1.10

   To open this react app on mobile :

   Open your browser and type <inet address>:Port number on which you are running the react app.